How to grow porcini at home for beginners? (penny bun, boletus edulis)

 Ways to grow porcini mushrooms

-Usually, home growing involves the use of racks with long square planters that can be placed in the kitchen, a heated porch, or even on an insulated balcony.
-Mushrooms do not grow in basements, as there is little light and too cold for this variety.
+Typically, home mushroom cultivation entails utilizing racks with long square planters that can be positioned in various indoor spaces such as the kitchen, a heated porch, or even an insulated balcony.
+Basements are not suitable for mushroom growth due to insufficient light and low temperatures.

 Necessary equipment and premises